OleHolmNielsen/ITwiki/docs/Huawei_server.rst

 **WARNING**:

 * Performing firmware upgrades may require the server to be in a OS shutdown mode, since upgrades are performed through the iBMC_ interface.
-* It is apparently not possible to update BIOS, for example, while the server is operating.
+* It is apparently not possible to update BIOS_, for example, while the server is operating.

 iBMC IP address
 ---------------